top of page

 PENRITH, CUMBRIA | Alhambra Cinema

-BRISTOL, Wildscreen Festival // Royal Photographic Society // screening + Q&A // 16th October
+BRISTOL, Wildscreen Festival // Royal Photographic Society // + Q&A // 16th October

-BRISTOL, Thriving Avon Charter Launch at The Tobacco Factory // screening + Q&A // 15th June
+BRISTOL, Thriving Avon Charter Launch at The Tobacco Factory // + Q&A // 15th June

 LONDON, MORDEN HALL | Preview Screening at The UK River Summit // 21st May